We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

 - Who it works for: The active ingredient in this spray is oxymetazoline, a nasal decongestant.
-That makes Afrin’s Pump-Mist a good choice if you’re experiencing nonspecific congestion that could be related to allergies, a sinus infection, or a combination of both.
-One dose (2 to 3 pumps) of Afrin Maximum Strength lasts for 12 hours.
+That makes Afrin Pump Mist a good choice if you’re experiencing congestion related to allergies, a sinus infection, or a combination of both.
+One dose (two to three pumps) of Afrin lasts 12 hours.

-- What to know: This product shouldn’t be used for more than 3 days consecutively.
+- What to know: This product shouldn’t be used for more than 3 consecutive days.
 It contains polyethylene glycol, which some people may be allergic to.
-Afrin Maximum can be habit-forming.
-If after 3 days you’re still having symptoms, speak with your doctor and switch to another treatment.
+Afrin can be habit forming.
+If you’re still having symptoms after 3 days, speak with a doctor and switch to another treatment.